-Design thinking started as a strategy to spark innovation and creativity but in time it proved to be a powerful tool for business in the private and public sectors.
+Design thinking process started as a strategy to spark creativity and innovation but in time it proved to be a powerful tool for business in the private and public sectors.
 Design thinking is a method that focuses on solving problems by keeping the needs of customers, possibilities for technology, and the potential success of businesses in consideration.
 It is an iterative process that seeks to redefine problems in order to create alternative solutions that might not appear considerable without using design thinking.
 It’s a solution-based process that requires getting a deep understanding of users and customers.
 But how does it work and what are its stages in simple terms?

 Design thinking has several methods and models which embody empathy, ideation, and experimentation.
 The model that we are using here to explain design thinking further was first described by Nobel Prize laureate Herbert Simon in The Sciences of the Artificial in 1969.
 This model consists of five stages namely empathize, define, ideate, prototype, and test.
 These five stages are briefly described as follows: